 3jA

-Move three lines downwards till the last
+Move three lines downwards till the last non-empty

-non-empty character of that line and then enter insert mode.
+character of that line and then enter insert mode.

 ci{

-Delete a function body and enter insert
+Delete a function body and enter insert mode.

 Too overwhelming?
 Remember, it doesn't have to be.
 You don't have to learn all of these keybindings at once.
 You can just learn basic things mentioned in Navigation section to get started.
 Just open any plain text file, or a one with source code in it, to get started.
 It wont take more than five minutes.
 If you like it, which I am sure you will, you can continue using it, otherwise you can just stop.
 At least you wont have to regret in future that you never tried it.

 I highly recommend starting with vanilla Vim, or Neovim, instead of pre-configured distributions like LunarVim, LazyVim as they might be too overwhelming and confusing.
+You can also checkout my No Frills dotfiles for Nvim and other software.